ansible/ansible/docs/docsite/rst/scenario_guides/ovirt_scenarios/oVirt_intro.rst

 Introduction
 ============

-Ansible provides various modules to manage RHV infrastructure, which includes datacenter, cluster, host system and virtual machine.
+Ansible provides various modules to manage oVirt infrastructure, which includes datacenter, cluster, host system and virtual machine, including all their lifecycles.

 Requirements
 ============

-Ansible RHV modules often require the ovirt-engine-sdk-python package installed.
+Ansible oVirt modules often require the ovirt-engine-sdk-python package installed.
 You can install ovirt-engine-sdk-python using yum in CentOS or RHEL (pending enabled/ available repositories):

 .. code-block:: bash